 At that time we know the team played on the Recreation Ground on Station Road.
-It has been suggested that, prior to the railway coming to Kirby Muxloe in 1849, cricket was played in a field on the opposite side of Station Road although we have no proof of that.
+It has been suggested that, prior to the railway coming to Kirby Muxloe in 1849, cricket was played in a field on the opposite side of Station Road.

-We do know that World War II brought a halt to organised cricket in Kirby until early 1946 when the club was reformed.
+Since the newspaper report from 1842 we have a hundred year gap when we have no further information.
+We assume that the club at some point moved to the Recreation Ground and played there until World War II brought a halt to organised cricket.
+In early 1946 the club was reformed.
 Players young and old, set about renovating the square and the outfield, cutting and raking up the long grass by hand.
 The Club President hired a steam driven road roller for a day and players took it in turns to drive it round and round in an attempt to flatten the outfield.
 The official re-forming of the club was celebrated on 4th May 1946.
 (Below)